ISLE OF MULL & WESTERN HIGHLANDS

 The community was re-established in the early 13th century and prospered until its destruction during the Reformation.
 The ruins were given to the Church of Scotland in 1899, and by 1910 a group of enthusiasts called the Iona Community Council had reconstructed the abbey.
 It’s still a flourishing spiritual community offering regular courses and retreats.

 The nave of the abbey is dominated by Romanesque and Gothic vaults and columns.
 Next door is the beautiful cloister with wonderful carvings on the columns and grave slabs lining its walls.
 The museum displays fabulous carved high crosses, statues of knights and inscribed stones.
 A replica of the intricately carved cross of St John stands outside the abbey.
 The graveyard has a chapel and mound that marks the burial place of 48 of Scotland’s early kings including Macbeth.
-The ruins of the nunnery nearby was established at the same time as the Benedictine abbey.
+The ruins of the nunnery nearby were established at the same time as the Benedictine abbey.

 Image result for Iona Abbey